hertzmann/hertzmann.github.io/_posts/2023-07-31-occluding-contours-part-1.md

 _This blog post has now been revised and adapted into a paper.
 Please cite the paper where appropriate:_

-* A. Hertzmann, "New Insights in Smooth Occluding Contours for Nonphotorealistic Rendering" in IEEE Computer Graphics and Applications, vol. 44, no. 01, pp. 76-85, 2024. \[[Open-access paper link](https://www.computer.org/csdl/magazine/cg/2024/01/10414224/1TZIQ9i1pvy)\]
+* A. Hertzmann, "New Insights in Smooth Occluding Contours for Nonphotorealistic Rendering" in IEEE Computer Graphics and Applications, vol. 44, no. 01, pp. 76-85, 2024. \[[Paper (open access)](https://www.computer.org/csdl/magazine/cg/2024/01/10414224/1TZIQ9i1pvy)\]

 <hr>